-All deliverables are available online and/or via email — including daily, weekly and monthly reports, market data, briefings, seminars and PIRA’s interactive Energy Price Portal.
+All service deliverables are available online and/or via email — including daily, weekly and monthly reports, market data, briefings, seminars and PIRA’s interactive Energy Price Portal.

-This monthly report contains a comprehensive analysis of the fundamentals that drive power prices in the Western Grid, as well as implied gas heat rates, trade, and the power market’s impacts on related fossil fuel markets.
+This monthly report contains a comprehensive analysis of the fundamentals that drive power prices in the Western Grid, as well as implied gas heat rates, net import/export, and the power market’s impacts on related fossil fuel markets.
 PIRA uses its proprietary energy and capacity models in preparing these outlooks.
 Highlights include:

-This monthly report contains a comprehensive analysis of the fundamentals that drive power prices in the Eastern/ERCOT Grid, as well as implied gas heat rates, trade and the power market’s impacts on related fossil fuel markets.
+This monthly report contains a comprehensive analysis of the fundamentals that drive power prices in the Eastern/ERCOT Grid, as well as implied gas heat rates, net import/export, and the power market’s impacts on related fossil fuel markets.
 PIRA uses its proprietary energy and capacity models in preparing these outlooks.
 Highlights include: